 - That zone is measured from the top rail and downwards 900mm to the inside of the fence.

-- If there is a horizontal surface that reduces barrier height (poolside) to less than 900mm then that object needs to be moved.
+- If there is a horizontal surface that reduces barrier height (poolside) to less than 900mm then that object needs to be moved or resolved.

 - If it is a pot plant, a chair or a storage box, these are easily moved.